 During the 1960s apprentices at the RRE were accommodated at the Park View Hostel, previously the County Hotel, which was later sold, refurbished and converted into apartments (see photo opposite).

 The building had been originally built for Dr James Wilson as a 'water cure' establishment in the 1840s.

 Following the death of the last Lord Beauchamp, land was sold by the Madresfield Estate for housing at Townsend Way and the Madford Retail Park in Roman Way.
-This popular out of town shopping centre includes branches of M&S, Halfords, Argos, Next, Matalan, Boots and Morrisons, lately joined by Caffe Nero and Carphone Warehouse, attracting shoppers from a wide area.
+This popular out of town shopping centre, on the northern edge of Malvern Link, was renamed the Malvern Shopping Park circa 2016 it includes branches of M&S, Halfords, Argos, Next, Matalan, Boots and Morrisons, joined by Caffe Nero, Carphone Warehouse, and more recently Mountain Warehouse, Specsavers and Costa Coffee, attracting shoppers from a wide area.

 As you enter the retail park turn right for the Morrisons supermarket and petrol.
 The car park is free but stay is now limited to shoppers at Morrisons for a maximum of three hours.
 Longer, there is the possibility of a fine, so we recommend you don't park at Morrisons if you are going into Worcester on the bus.